Papyrus Oxyrhynchus 654: Description

 According to Grenfell and Hunt, who identified this fragment as Logia Iesu ("Sayings of Jesus"), the original manuscript contained a collection of Jesus's sayings.
 They suggested that original manuscript could be a part of the Gospel of Thomas, or Gospel of Philip.

-The only complete copy of the Gospel of Thomas was found in 1945 when a Coptic version was discovered at Nag Hammadi with a collection of early Christian Gnostic texts.
+Its proper identification was achieved after a complete copy of the Gospel of Thomas in Coptic was discovered in 1945 at Nag Hammadi, included in a collection of early Christian Gnostic texts.

 The fragment contains logia (sayings) 1–7 of the Gospel of Thomas on the verso side of the leaf (opisthograph).

 Grenfell and Hunt also discovered another two fragments of this apocryphal Gospel: P. Oxy.
 1 and P. Oxy.
 655.

 In 1904, P. Oxy.
 654 was given to the British Museum by the Egypt Exploration Fund.
 The fragment is housed at the Department of manuscripts of the British Library (Inv.
 1531) in London.